LorenzoMantiloni/TPE-Source/README.md

      (x_obs,y_obs,z_obs) given as a one-row array for each os point [E_xx,E_yy,E_zz,E_xy,E_xz,E_yz] (for N obs points, it will populate a N x 6 matrix)

+# Acknowledgments

+This software was developed under the supervision of Dr. Massimo Nespoli, Prof. Dr. Maria Elina Belardinelli and Prof. Dr. Maurizio Bonafede at Università di Bologna, as part of a M.Sc. thesis, in the years 2018-2019.
+Valuable comments and suggestions have also been provided by Tim Davis, Mehdi Nikkhoo, Eleonora Rivalta and Francesca Silverii.